 In the final lap

-The licence was stuck for several years as there was no information-sharing agreement between Sebi
+* The licence was stuck for several years as there was no information-sharing agreement between Sebi and US market regulators

 However, both the routes are no longer available for foreign investors.
 Last month, Indian stock exchanges terminated all the data sharing agreements with the foreign bourses.
 In other words, offshore exchanges will no longer be able to offer contracts based on domestic securities once the notice period ends in August.
 Earlier, Sebi had banned p-notes subscribers from investing in Indian derivative markets for any purposes other than hedging.